Vittorio Valletta: Early life

-Born at Sampierdarena near Genoa, he was the son of Federico Valletta, of Brindisi origin (Palermo, 1856 – Turin, 1915), an officer of the Italian Royal Army and later an official in Turin of the Ferrovie dello Stato Italiane.
+Born at Sampierdarena near Genoa, he was the son of Federico Valletta, of Brindisini origin (Palermo, 1856 – Turin, 1915), an officer of the Italian Royal Army and later an official in Turin of the Ferrovie dello Stato Italiane.
 His mother was Teresa Quadrio from Valtellina who belonged to a family of minor nobility; a prominent exponent of this family was the patriot Maurizio Quadrio.
 Valletta was a lecturer in economics before he joined Fiat in April 1921.
 As a result of his academic qualifications and background he was often known to colleagues and in the trade as "The Professor" (Il Professore).

 Giovanni Agnelli, the company's founder, sought him as accountant.
 Valletta was known to the Italian fascist regime for his social democratic ideas, membership in Freemasonry, and clandestine connections with exiled anti-fascists in France, including the future president of the Italian Republic, Giuseppe Saragat, of whom he shared his reformist socialist views and was politically close to his post-war Italian Democratic Socialist Party.